tkfjae86/school/README.md

 Chrome OS supports IPv6-over-SOCKS5 (but not IPv6-over-WireGuard, sigh), so SOCKS5 could let you reach IPv6-only servers from anywhere.

-## Note to other extension developers
+## Note to other proxy extension developers

 Please steal my code, because 'incognito proxy' is a good feature.
 I copied it from [chrome-extensions-samples](https://github.com/GoogleChrome/chrome-extensions-samples/tree/475b4b6bf1a376e0cb0de715652a46a458b5fe72/mv2-archive/extensions/proxy_configuration) and made minor improvements.